Posted on: November 11, 2020

 So, what does this mean for retailers during this holiday season?
 More of the same but magnified, unfortunately.
 There should be an expectation that customers are learning new behaviors and will act on them – I ordered holiday lights and outdoor timers for my house in the last week of September.
 I did this because I know better than to think that I’ll be able to get them when I actually want them a couple of months from now – and since I am not traveling constantly and am at home more this year, I want to put more effort into making it nice.
 I’ll bet I’m not the only one.
 Therefore, I was happy to see these items already stocked at my retailer of choice – but can predict that people who wait to order them until they actually want to decorate will end up disappointed.
 The same retailer needs to be ready for that, too.

 Hopefully retailers have already opened up their supply chains to alternatives (if they can find them in the middle of a crisis) and thought through what items can be stocked up early and stored.
 I believe that there is no going back to the “old” normal, so refusing to invest in increased product levels and a place to put them until needed will only continue to hurt those that won’t adapt.
 Woe to the retailer that hasn’t thought ahead to lay in large supplies of holiday baking and cooking products (my mom bought chocolate stars for peanut butter blossoms when she saw them last week)!
 People are going to be looking for comfort, and if they can’t find it in your store, they will find someone else who can supply it.
 And, they aren’t likely to forget who let them down.
+This is simply a best practice for vendor risk management.

 Remember that it is your responsibility to help your customers understand the required new buying habits.
 Let them know if an item is at low stock.
 Let them know that they have to order well in advance if they expect to receive items in time − or at all.
 Let them know if particular items won’t be in stock as soon as possible so that they can move on and find an alternative.
 Let them know what alternatives you can offer.
 “Because COVID” isn’t going to fly with more and more consumers − don’t leave yourself in a situation where that’s your only excuse.